 - Creator and editor, Current Cites, a monthly current awareness newsletter published monthly since 1990

-- Co-creator and manager, The Online Medieval & Classical Library, founded 1996
+- Co-creator and manager, The Medieval & Classical Literature Library, founded 1996

 - Creator and owner, Web4Lib electronic discussion of web systems in libraries, founded 1994

-- Creator and owner, XML4Lib electronic discussion on the use of XML in libraries, founded 2001
+- Creator and owner, XML4Lib (now closed) electronic discussion on the use of XML in libraries, founded 2001

 - Emerald Literati Network Award for Excellence, Outstanding Paper, Library Management and Library Studies, 2005